Chair of the Board’s Energy Services Committee; member of Audit & Finance committee.

 Robert says working with the cooperative is very unique and different from his experiences with local government, especially since there was so much to learn.

 "As a board member, it's now my responsibility to be able to provide information about the cooperative to our members and explain how our organization is run and why we're effective," he said.
 "The real challenge has been understanding everything from an electrical, technical standpoint, but I'm able to draw on the knowledge from the broad backgrounds and the variety of people we have on the board."
 Robert continues to wear many hats in the community.
-He's an active member of Abiding Word Lutheran Church, currently serving as vice president.
+He's an active member of Abiding Word Lutheran Church.

 As a former board member with Brenham's Senior Activity Center and with the completion of a new center, he continues to advocate for the area's seniors.